-Purpose: The purpose is to support employment, light industry, commercial enterprises, community gathering spaces, dense and affordable housing, and other compatible uses that bring value to the community and maintain Richmond's unique sense of place.
+Purpose: The purpose of this district is to provide diverse housing options in an area of Richmond that is supported by municipal water and sewer services and promotes an energy efficient and walkable community within the center of town.
+This district will contribute to a vibrant and dynamic town center where many residents can support local businesses and access community activities as pedestrians, an important "smart growth" goal.
+The purpose is to support employment, light industry, commercial enterprises, community gathering spaces, dense and affordable housing, and other compatible uses that bring value to the community and maintain Richmond's unique sense of place.
 It will also support the traditional village mixed use patterns with street level commercial uses and upper floor residential uses.
 There are 3 primary goals for this district: